webdriverio/selenium-standalone/README.md

 You like this project and want to help making it better?
 Awesome!
 Have a look into our [Contributor Documentation](CONTRIBUTING.md) to get started with setting up the repo.

 If you're looking for issues to help out with, check out [the issues labelled "good first pick"](https://github.com/webdriverio/selenium-standalone/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+pick").
-You can also reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.
+You can also reach out in on [Discord](https://discord.webdriver.io) if you have question on where to start contributing.